micrology/prsm/README.md

 If you wnat to show someone a map, but don't want them to alter it in any way, send them the link with ```&viewing``` appended, for instance:

 <https://cress.soc.surrey.ac.uk/prsm/prsm.html?room=CPC-AJH-UQP-ZWP&viewing>

+### Using the mouse and touch

+You can use the following mouse actions (or finger or pencil gestures on a tablet):

+* a *click* on a factor or a link will select it (the factor or link gains a shadow to show it has been selected, and a message appears in the status bar).
+Selected factors can be moved by dragging them (hold down and then move the mouse ) and can be deleted (click on the dustbin icon in the navigation bar).
+* a *long click* on a factor or link extends the selection: that factor or link is added to those already selected.
+* a *control-click* (hold down the control key and click with the mouse) on a factor or link also extends the selection.
+* a *double-click* on a factor or link opens an editing dialog so that you can edit its label, change colors and border widths etc. (see [Formatting factors and links](#formatting-factors-and-links)).
+* a *click* on the background de-selects all factors and links.
+* *dragging* the background moves the whole map.
+* a *double-click* on the background zooms the whole map in or out so that it neatly fits the window.

 ### Formatting factors and links